Cyberia (video game): Reception

 Reviews for Cyberia were generally mixed.
 For the most part, the game's cinematic, prerendered visuals were lauded; according to Philip Jong of Adventure Classic Gaming, Cyberia was "one of the first game titles to combine computer animations and Hollywood film technique to form visually stunning graphics and cut scenes."
 Similarly, IGN stated that the "use of multiple camera angles, eerie soundtrack, detailed light-sourcing, and short, effective cut-sequences really pulls the player into the game."
 Radion Automatic of Sega Saturn Magazine likewise commented that "the graphics remain stylistically constant pretty much throughout (apart from the ropey anti-aircraft concept), displaying solid-looking rendered characters and backgrounds in a cinematic enough fashion to carry the atmosphere."
 Scary Larry and Tommy Glide of GamePro both noted the excellent polygon rendering on the characters and the detailed backgrounds.
-A reviewer for Next Generation praised the rendered graphics, soundtrack, and "absorbing" storyline, and said that even with the very limited interactivity, "Cyberia keeps itself above the competition by mixing sequences with puzzles and plot devices that keep the gamer drawn into the story".
-Maximum complimented the "slick metallic looking graphics", though like Radion Automatic they found the graphics of the anti-aircraft sections unimpressive.
+A reviewer for Next Generation praised the rendered graphics, soundtrack, and "absorbing" storyline, and said even with the very limited interactivity, "Cyberia keeps itself above the competition by mixing sequences with puzzles and plot devices that keep the gamer drawn into the story".
+Maximum complimented the "slick metallic looking graphics", though like Radion Automatic, they found the graphics of the anti-aircraft sections unimpressive.

 Despite the praise over the game's aesthetics, reviewers found shortcomings in Cyberia's linear gameplay.
 In his review, Jong goes on to criticize the game's "weak puzzles ... [that are] not well integrated into the story or gameplay."
-He concludes by saying that Cyberia is "a classic example of beauty but no substance."
+He concludes by saying Cyberia is "a classic example of beauty, but no substance."
 In IGN's words, "gameplay does tend to suffer in graphic adventures, which usually consists of doing things over and over until you do it right."
-Radion Automatic felt that the gameplay was enjoyable, but acknowledged that "it's hard to think who to recommend it to.
-The role-play element isn't quite deep enough to appeal to solid adventure fans and the action is a bit too simple for super-speed cyber-shoot-'em-up heads."
+Radion Automatic felt the gameplay was enjoyable, but acknowledged that "it's hard to think who to recommend it to.
+The roleplay element isn't quite deep enough to appeal to solid adventure fans and the action is a bit too simple for super-speed cyber-shoot-'em-up heads."
 Maximum echoed these remarks: "RPG purists will find this too shallow and action fans will find it too dull."
 They elaborated that the game tends to switch between gameplay styles abruptly, with no rhyme or reason, making it difficult to get involved with the game.
 Scary Larry complained of twitchy controls, and said that the game focuses too much on puzzle elements and not enough on action.
 Tommy Glide found the controls to be initially confusing and annoying, and said the game lacks replay value.
-One reviewer for Next Generation found the chief problem to be that Cyberia doesn't allow the player to explore and "[create] your own story", while another simply stated that "it never achieves the level of interactivity that's required to make it a truly great game."
+One reviewer for Next Generation found the main problem to be that Cyberia does not allow the player to explore and "[create] your own story", while another simply stated "it never achieves the level of interactivity that's required to make it a truly great game."

 Reviews for the game showed little variation across the four different versions (PC, PlayStation, Saturn, and 3DO), and a Next Generation critic stated that the four versions are "exactly" alike.